mirfan899/sppas/sppas/doc/05_analyses/57_statistics.md

 analysis   and   modelling   of   speech   timing.

-So...
-What's the novelty...
+So, what's the novelty...

 TGA is partly implemented in SPPAS.
-The Statistics component of SPPAS allows to estimates TGA within the SPPAS framework.
+The Statistics analyses tool of SPPAS allows to estimates TGA within the SPPAS framework.
 It results in the following advantages:

 - it can read either TextGrid, csv, Elan, HTK, or Sclite, or any file format supported by SPPAS,
 - it can save TGA results either as a table in a CSV file or as an annotation file (of any of the format supported by SPPAS),